Currently I have two book projects on the go, although I’m concentrating my efforts on the first at the moment.

-Music and the Rise of Modern Japan represents a fresh contribution to historical research on musical activity as an important aspect of cultural and social history, as well as to the history of modern Japan in a global context.
+Music and the Making of Modern Japan represents a fresh contribution to historical research on musical activity as an important aspect of cultural and social history, as well as to the history of modern Japan in a global context.

 Part One: Global History, Modernity, and the spread of Western Music

 Chapter 1: ‘Global History, Musical Modernity, and the Globalization of Western Music’

 Chapter 2: Under Reconstruction: Japan, the United States, and the European Model

 Part Two: Music for the Nation

 Chapter 5: Isawa Shûji: Music, Movement, Science, and Language